 If you have concerns related to circulation issues or experience symptoms that could indicate problems with your circulatory system, it is advisable to visit a blood circulation specialist for an initial evaluation.
 On the following page, we will provide answers to why vein evaluation is important and explain why our clinic in Texas is the best choice for circulation evaluations.

 Let’s be honest, when you think of an artery disease, you think of heart disease.
 Right?
 It’s true that a heart attack is the most common artery-related killer of Americans every year, but isn’t this supposed to be a vein disease?
 Why are we even talking about arterial disease?

 The answer is because arteries and veins are both part of circulatory system.
 Veins are important, but only as they relate to your overall circulation.
 Your symptoms may be secondary to veins, but they could be secondary to artery disease, lymphedema or even heart failure.
 If your heart isn’t pumping properly, then the blood backs up in the legs.
 In this case, treating the veins won’t improve the leg swelling.

 Vascular surgery is the medical specialty dedicated to the treatment of arteries, veins and lymphatics.
 You may notice bulging veins, spider veins, pain with walking, pain at night, leg swelling with or without skin discoloration, or a non-healing wound.
 What you may not realize when you make an appointment, is that it’s not only your veins that you want evaluated, it’s also the circulation in your legs, arteries and veins, as well as lymphatics.
 Since arteries, veins and lymphatics are all considered part of the circulation system, any of these systems could factor into the problem.
 As can the heart.

-If you want your veins and circulation evaluated properly, call today.
-If a non-surgeon or physician’s assistant has evaluated you, ask about our complimentary second opinion.
+If you want your veins and circulation evaluated properly by a circulation specialist, call today.
+If a non-surgeon or physician’s assistant has evaluated you, ask about our second opinion.